GabeGiancarlo/LoRax/README.md

 <div align="center">

-# 🌳 LoRax — A LoRa-Powered Penetration Testing Ecosystem
+# 🌳 LoRax — A LoRa-Powered Network Security Education Platform

 > *"I am the Lorax.
 I speak for the trees."*
-> *"And the trees are scanning your network."*
+> *"And the trees are learning about networks."*

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![Built on Fox-Jack](https://img.shields.io/badge/Built%20on-Fox--Jack-orange)](https://github.com/KaliAssistant/Fox-Jack)

-**A modular, expandable, keychain-sized LoRa mesh for remote network reconnaissance**
+**A modular, expandable, keychain-sized LoRa mesh for network security education and authorized security assessments**

 *Unless someone like you cares a whole awful lot, nothing is going to get better.
 It's not.*

 </div>

+---

+## ⚠️ Educational Purpose Disclaimer

+**LoRax is designed for educational purposes and authorized security assessments only.**

+This project is intended to:
+- **Learn** about network security, mesh networking, and LoRa communication
+- **Understand** how network scanning and analysis tools work
+- **Conduct** authorized security assessments on networks you own or have explicit permission to test
+- **Study** cryptography, mesh protocols, and embedded systems development

+**⚠️ WARNING**: Unauthorized access to computer networks is illegal in most jurisdictions.
+Only use LoRax on networks you own or have explicit written authorization to test.
+The developers assume no liability for misuse of this project.

+---

+## 🙏 Built on KaliAssistant's Fox-Jack

+**LoRax is built on and extends the excellent [Fox-Jack](https://github.com/KaliAssistant/Fox-Jack) by KaliAssistant.**

+This project would not exist without KaliAssistant's groundbreaking work on Fox-Jack.
+LoRax adapts and extends Fox-Jack's build system, SDK framework, and PCB design concepts with permission.
+We are deeply grateful to KaliAssistant for:

+- **Open Source Leadership**: Creating and sharing the Fox-Jack foundation
+- **Explicit Permission**: Granting permission for remix and attribution
+- **Technical Excellence**: Building a robust, professional-grade hardware/software system

+See [Attribution](#-attribution) and [`CREDITS.md`](CREDITS.md) for complete details on how LoRax builds upon Fox-Jack.

 ---